wp-plugins/my-media-category/readme.txt

 License: GPLv2 and (components under MIT License) License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Improved taxonomy for media and attachments in versions of WordPress prior to 4.2.2

 == Description ==

 Taxonomy In media Library provides better support for media and attachments in WordPress.